jlooper/blog/README.md

 layout: HomeLayout
 footer: MIT Licensed | Copyright © 2018-present Evan You
 cards: [
-    {'title': 'Vue Vixens', 'image': 'vuevixens_logo.png', 'blurb': 'Vue Vixens offers free workshops and meetups for foxy people who identify as women.
-Join us at a local skulk or in a tech conference!','link':'https://www.vuevixens.org'}, {'title': 'Elocute', 'image': 'elocute_logo.png', 'blurb': 'Elocute is a mobile and web app designed to replace the language lab.
+    {'title': 'Front-End Foxes', 'image': 'vuevixens_logo.png', 'blurb': 'Front-End Foxes offers free workshops and meetups for people who identify as women.
+Join us at a local skulk or in a tech conference!','link':'https://www.frontendfoxes.org'}, {'title': 'Elocute', 'image': 'elocute_logo.png', 'blurb': 'Elocute is a mobile and web app designed to replace the language lab.
 Students and teachers of second languages, rejoice!','link':'http://www.elocute.me'}, {'title': 'QuickNoms', 'image': 'quicknoms_logo.png', 'blurb': 'QuickNoms is a web and mobile app that helps students find recipes that are quick and easy.
 Five ingredients, fifteen minutes...QuickNoms!','link':'http://quicknoms.com'}, {'title': 'ThingLearn', 'image': 'thinglearn_logo.png', 'blurb': 'Thinglearn is a suite of products designed to teach kids about the internet of things in a fun, interactive, hands-on way.
 Build things and learn the science behind them!','link':'http://thinglearn.com'},